 DISCOVER HIDDEN HIGHLAND TRIBES

 Mount Hagen and Goroka are the main tourism hubs within the remote highlands of Papua New Guinea.
-From here, a colourful world awaits, brimming with illusive tribes that still to today remain mostly hidden from the rest of the world.
+From here, a colourful world awaits, brimming with elusive tribes that still to today remain mostly hidden from the rest of the world.
 Visit Goroka and you’ll be met with an array of coffee and cocoa (chocolate) plantations; the rich aroma filling the air.
 But scratch beneath the surface and you’ll discover unique local tribes where traditional customs remain alive and well; like the haunting Asaro Mudmen famed for their spooky mud masks, and the Korekore Tribe who are best known for their Moko Moko (or ‘sex’ dance).
-Over in Mount Hagen, which plays host to one the oldest and most spectacular cultural shows, the annual Mount Hagen Cultural Show, you’ll also discover the Diugl Village and the spooky Mindima Skeleton Dancers, as well as the nearby colourful Huli Wigmen.
+Over in Mount Hagen, which plays host to one of the oldest and most spectacular cultural shows, the annual Mount Hagen Cultural Show, you’ll also discover the Diugl Village and the spooky Mindima Skeleton Dancers, as well as the nearby colourful Huli Wigmen.